byet/hydipy/issues.md

 - [ ] Normal expressionlar lazım?
 Bunları simulasyonla hazırlasak olmaz mı?
 - [ ] Beta binomial lazım?
 - [ ] I think we only merge the neighbor nodes with zero density

+how to keep latest marginal probabilities in contnode object standardized build prob, cdf and pdf for contnode objects..